sfigg/commercialization-public/test/hlk/getstarted/step-6-select-and-run-tests.md

 -   Target
 -   Machine(s)

+>[!NOTE]
-**Note**  Manual tests that require user input can interrupt the test process.
+>  Manual tests that require user input can interrupt the test process.
 We recommend that you run manual tests separately from automated tests.

+>[!NOTE]
-**Note**  Some tests require additional input before running.
+>  Some tests require additional input before running.
 Windows HLK Studio prompts you for more info as needed.